 |Treasures||650||Includes $150 alcohol|

 |Centerfolds||750||Includes $250 alcohol|

-Of the six clubs on this chart, four of them—Treasures, OG, Club Paradise and Glitter Gulch—are the only major strip clubs in Vegas that have no privacy options beyond their group VIP rooms.
-Glitter Gulch makes its money on the downtown tourists who think Vegas cabs are too expensive and don’t realize they can catch a free limo to a dozen better, less expensive clubs.
+Of the five clubs on this chart, two of them—Treasures and Centerfolds—are the only major strip clubs in Vegas that have no privacy options beyond their group VIP rooms.
+Centerfolds makes its money on Hard Rock tourists who think Vegas cabs are too expensive and don’t realize they can catch a free limo to better, less expensive clubs.

 Best Value on the 60-Minute VIP Room Dances

 Sapphire Skyboxes have beautiful one-way views of the club below and real doors you can close behind you.
 Sapphire is the swankest strip club in town.
 It’s where Floyd Mayweather and the Hollywood stars come to party.

 Can You Negotiate a Better Price?

 It used to be that clubs disallowed dancers from negotiating VIP room prices because this was one of the ways dancers had been stung by cops on phony prostitution charges.

 Now it’s a good idea to know the going rates at a club so you don’t find yourself overpaying.
 Las Vegas dancers are independent contractors, and in theory they can ask for whatever price they want.

 See my post How to Negotiate Prices in a Vegas Strip Club for the best way to start the conversation over private dance prices in order to get both the club’s best price and the dancer’s best performance.